yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/README.md

 For this method to work we need, ![CodeCogsEqn (52)](https://github.com/yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/assets/59663734/0ab48769-70aa-48df-b604-7d1fee5953cb) to be invertible and ![CodeCogsEqn (52)](https://github.com/yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/assets/59663734/54de2a3a-2785-4b84-bdf8-1f15af1ebe68) to be well-conditioned.

-Below are some examples when this method will output poor results:
+Below are some examples of when this method will output poor results:

-1. Equations for all pixels in window are more or less the same.
+1. Equations for all pixels in the window are more or less the same.
 2. Prominent gradient in one direction.

 <div align="center">